garethjmsaunders/digital-code-style-guide/css.md

 }
 ```

 It is important to strike a balance between names that do not literally describe the style that the class brings, but also ones that do not explicitly describe specific use cases.
-Instead of .home-page-panel, choose .masthead; instead of .site-nav, favour .primary-nav; instead of .btn-login, opt for .btn-primary.
+Instead of `.home-page-panel`, choose `.masthead`; instead of `.site-nav`, favour `.primary-nav`; instead of `.btn-login`, opt for `.btn-primary`.

 ## 6.2 Naming UI components

-Naming components with agnosticism and reusability in mind really helps developers construct and modify UIs much more quickly, and with far less waste.
+Naming components with agnosticism and reusability in mind really helps developers construct and modify user-interfaces (UIs) much more quickly, and with far less waste.
 However, it can sometimes be beneficial to provide more specific or meaningful naming alongside the more ambiguous class, particularly when several agnostic classes come together to form a more complex and specific component that might benefit from having a more meaningful name.
 In this scenario, we augment the classes with a `data-ui-component` attribute which houses a more specific name, for example:

 ```
 <ul class="tabbed-nav" data-ui-component="Main Nav">
 ```

-Here we have the benefits of a highly reusable class name which does not describe—and, therefore, tie itself to—a specific use case, and added meaning via our data-ui-component attribute.
-The data-ui-component's value can take any format you wish, like title case:
+Here we have the benefits of a highly reusable class name which does not describe—and, therefore, tie itself to—a specific use case, and added meaning via our `data-ui-component` attribute.
+The `data-ui-component`'s value can take any format you wish, like title case:

 ```
 <ul class="tabbed-nav" data-ui-component="Main Nav">